alkacon/mercury-template/README.md

 The main entry script is called `mercury.js`.
 Other scripts are either directly included here, or loaded on demand when required on the web page.

 You can modify or extend the files found in `./template-src/js` according to your requirements.

+### Building the Mercury OpenCms modules ###

+Mercurys modules are built using [Gradle](https://gradle.org).
+The interesting targets are:

+* `dist_{module name}` to build a single module (includes building the module's JAR if required)
+* `jar_{module name}` to build only a module JAR
+* `bindist` to build all modules

+The module *alkacon.mercury.template.democontents* contains a complete web site built with the Mercury Template.
+It serves as demonstration of the various content elements that are part of the template.

+The  [OpenCms Documentation](http://documentation.opencms.org) has more details about the general process required to build general OpenCms modules.
+Here we want to focus on the special way the Mercury CSS / JavaScript sources are build.

 ## License ##